Stinger - Chapter 1

 Clark squinted.
 “That so?”
 He gestured toward the yard.
 “I got that Hatteras over there—been sittin’ since the end of summer.
 All ready to go fishin’.”

-Gar smirked but didn’t turn to look.
-“Nah, I came to look at Stinger.”
+Gar didn’t turn to look.
+“I came to look at Stinger.”

 “Oh, Dwight’s old boat?”
 Clark’s brow furrowed.
 “What do you wanna do with that?”

-Gar rolled his eyes.
-“Yeah, right—actually, I just was wondering if the yard bill was paid up.”
+“I was just wondering if the yard bill was paid up,” Gar said.

-“No, I’m dealing with his son.”
+“No. I’m dealing with his son.”

 “Stay the hell out’a my yard, Murphy—I don’t like you pokin’ around here,” Clark laughed.

-“Whatever,” Clark said, backhanding the air.
+“Whatever.”
+Clark backhanded the air.

-“Alright,” Gar replied, feeling like he was in a play.
-“I’ll call you if I get the boat.”
+“Alright.
+I’ll call you if I get the boat.”

 “Later, fellas.
 I got real work to do.”